dallinski/ZoomNotifierForSlack/README.md

 - You will now have a webhook URL (or multiple if you created multiple).
 You will use this in the setup of your AWS lambda function.

 ### AWS Lambda function
-- In `index.js`, replace the value of `slackEndpointForIncomingWebhooks` with the webhook URL from your Slack app.
-    - If you configured multiple webhook endpoints in your Slack app, you will need to modify the lambda function logic in `index.js`.
-I'm going to assume that you know what you're doing.
-If not, you should probably just stick to one webhook endpoint.
+- Install dependencies and prepare the zip file
   - If you don't have `npm` installed on your machine, install it.
   - In the root directory of this repository, run `npm install`.
 It will install any dependencies declared in `package.json`.
       - For now, the only dependency is axios, but that could change in the future if this lambda function is beefed up.
       - You will notice that you now have a `node_modules` directory, which should contain an `axios` directory.
   - Create a zip file that contains `index.js` and the `node_modules` directory.
+- Create the lambda function
   - In a browser, go to https://aws.amazon.com/
   - If you don't already have an account, create one
   - Sign in
   - In the "AWS services" section of your dashboard, click on "Lambda".
 You may need to expand all services to find it.
 (It is in the "Compute" section of all services.)
   - Click "Create function"
   - Select "Author from scratch"
   - Name your function (I named mine "zoomSlackNotifier")
   - Choose "Node.js" as your runtime
   - Click "Create function"
   - You will be taken to the function page for your newly created function
   - Click the "Upload from" dropdown on the right side (about middle of the page down)
   - Select ".zip file"
   - Choose the zip file that you created earlier (containing `index.js` and the `node_modules` directory)
   - You should now see the function inside the "Code source" editor
+- Set the needed environment variable
+  - Click on the "Configuration" button (near the middle of the screen)
+  - Click on "Environment variables" on the left side
+    - Click "Edit"
+    - Click "Add environment variable"
+    - Input `slackEndpointForIncomingWebhooks` for the key
+    - Input the webhook URL from your Slack app for the value
+    - Click "Save"
+- Configure the API gateway for your lambda function
   - In the "Function overview" section at the top of the page, click "+ Add trigger"
   - In the dropdown, select "API Gateway"
   - Select "Create an API"
   - Select "REST API" for the API type
   - Select "Open" for the Security
-    - **This is a security vulnerability!
-If you are not comfortable having this vulnerability, choose "Create JWT authorizer".
-I will not go over how to set that up.**
+      - **This is a security vulnerability**
   - Click "Add"
   - You are taken back to the function page, with the "Triggers" section open
   - Expand the details for your API Gateway and note the API endpoint.
 You will use this in the setup of your Zoom app.
       - It will be similar to `https://abcdefgh.execute-api.us-west-2.amazonaws.com/default/yourLambdaFunctionName`

 ### Zoom App
 - In a browser, go to https://marketplace.zoom.us/